 VIDEO RECIPE: PB&J Fruitcake

-This fruitcake is loaded with crunchy peanut butter, roasted peanuts, cranberries, and since PB is nothing without its J, a heavy dollop of raspberry jam.
+This fruitcake is loaded with Peanut Butter & Co Crunch Time, roasted peanuts, cranberries, and since PB is nothing without its J, a heavy dollop of raspberry jam.

 This is one fruitcake you won’t want to re-gift.

-Prep time: 20 minutes (plus 30 minutes soaking time & 3 plus weeks of aging time)
+- Prep Time:20 Minutes (plus 30 minutes soaking time & 3 weeks aging time)

 3/4 cups raisins